oracle-samples/oce-react-blog-sample/README.md

 ## Images
 Sample images may be downloaded from [https://www.oracle.com/middleware/technologies/content-experience-downloads.html](https://www.oracle.com/middleware/technologies/content-experience-downloads.html) under a separate license.
 These images are provided for reference purposes only and may not hosted or redistributed by you.

+## Limitations
+This sample will not work on IE11 without adding polyfills for ES6 features.

 ## License
 Copyright (c) 2020 Oracle and/or its affiliates and released under the